-To celebrate Every Kid Healthy Week, schools can host events that promote and reinforce healthy eating, physical activity, nutrition education, physical education, social emotional health and mindfulness in order to increase student achievement.
+To celebrate Every Kid Healthy Week, schools can host events that promote and reinforce healthy eating, physical activity, nutrition education, physical education, mental health and wellness, and mindfulness in order to increase student achievement.
 Are you already planning a school event in April?
 Add a focus on healthy kids and families to show your school's commitment to wellness!
 Looking for a new idea?
 Check these out: